jvgiordano/OSSMM-Version-1/docs/_pages/quick-intro.md

 <br>

+# **The Goal:**
-**The Goal:** OSSMM was created to address the prohibitive entry cost into quality sleep research.
-By providing researchers and sleep enthusiasts with an affordable platform that can be assembled locally, we enable:
+OSSMM was created to address the prohibitive entry cost into quality sleep research.
+By providing researchers and sleep enthusiasts with an affordable platform that can be assembled locally this accessible system

-This accessible system promotes:
+promotes:

 - Cost-effective large-scale, long-term sleep studies
 - Data collection in participants' natural home environments
-- Effective monitoring for under €40 per unit (as of 12/2024)
+- Effective monitoring for under €40 per unit (as of 12/2024)[^note1]

 **Most importantly, OSSMM enables sleep modulation experiments — filling a gap where no comparable off-the-shelf system currently exists.**